 This argument has two variants, both of which are false:

-Variant Number 1: The Chinese side plans to purchase a majority ownership interest in our company.
+Variant 1: The Chinese side plans to purchase a majority ownership interest in our company.
 In effect the Chinese side will own the technology in the end.
 Since the Chinese side will eventually own it, there is little reason to try to protect it from appropriation by its future owner.
-In this way, the Chinese side convinces the foreign entity to transfer the important technology to the Chinese entity prior to the date with the investment occurs.
+In this way, the Chinese side convinces the foreign entity to transfer the important technology to the Chinese entity prior to when the investment occurs.

-But, then, there are always delays in closing that investment transaction and in many (most?) cases the full (sometimes any) investment never occurs.
-The Chinese side assures the foreign entity that the investment funds are on the way; the delay is only temporary.
-In the meantime, the Chinese entity obtains all of the relevant technology.
+But, then, there are always delays in closing the investment transaction and in most cases the full investment never occurs.
+The Chinese side assures the foreign entity that the investment funds are on the way.
+In the meantime, the Chinese entity obtains all the relevant technology.
 Finally, the Chinese side announces that it sincerely regrets the transaction cannot be concluded.
 There is always some good reason.
-Either the bank that was going to finance the investment deal got cold feet or the Chinese government withdrew its approval of the transaction at the last minute.
+Either the bank that was to finance the investment got cold feet or the Chinese government withdrew iapproval of the transaction at the last minute.
 Either way, the deal is off with no liability on the part of the Chinese side.
 But the Chinese side got what it wanted.
 It obtained the key intellectual property without having to pay anything approaching market price for it.

-Now that Chinese companies are perceived as wealthy, this investment promise has become a standard technique Chinese companies use to convince foreign companies to drop their guard.
+This investment promise has become a standard technique Chinese companies use to convince foreign companies to drop their guard.
 The way to prevent the unfortunate result is simple.
-Up until the day the purchase transaction closes and the funds are clearly in your bank account, treat the Chinese entity as a neutral third party.
-Protect your intellectual property in exactly the same way you should (or at least would) if you were dealing with an unrelated third party.
-The Chinese side will complain about the expense and inconvenience, and your reply should be: if you do not like it, pay the money now.
+Up until the day the purchase transaction closes and the funds are in your bank account, you should treat the Chinese entity as a neutral third party.
+Protect your intellectual property in exactly the same way you would if dealing with an unrelated third party.
+The Chinese side will complain about the expense and inconvenience, and your reply should be: if you do not like it, pay us the money now.

 The Chinese side rarely sees it this way.
-First of all, few Chinese companies focus on the long term.
-So for many, the promise of a future IPO or other monetary benefit from their minority investment means little or nothing to them.
+Few Chinese companies focus on the long term.
+So for many, the promise of a future IPO or other monetary benefit from their minority investment means little to them.
 Second, when the Chinese side makes a minority investment, they do not see it as a investment in stock.
-They are making the payment to hire the foreign entity to do research and development work on their behalf and usually what they pay for such work (via the minority investment) is far less than they would pay for an arm’s length R&D program.
+They are making the payment to hire the foreign entity to do research and development work on their behalf and usually what they pay for such work (via the minority investment) is less than they would pay for an arm’s length R&D program.

 The investment in this R&D work is valuable to the Chinese company, but only to the extent it can take control of the technology.
-So the Chinese company will invest in the foreign development efforts for only so long as it receives direct benefits in the form of transfer of technology.
+So the Chinese company will invest in the foreign development efforts until it receives direct benefits in the form of the technology.
 The Chinese side has no intention of allowing the underfunded foreign start up to commercialize that valuable technology.
 Instead, the Chinese entity will transfer the technology to one of its many well funded subsidiaries for entry into the market.
 Normally, the Chinese entity expects the foreign start up to then simply die.
 They do not see this as a loss of their investment.
-Instead, they figure they see themselves (usually rightly) as having received an excellent return on their payments.
-It paid the money and the foreigners did the development work which it (the Chinese company) now owns.
+They see themselves as having received an excellent return on their payments.
+It paid the money and the foreigners did the development work and the Chinese company now owns the benefits of that work.
 That is the end of the analysis.

 The solution here is the same as the solution for Variation 1.
 Treat the Chinese entity like you would any third party entity.
 Disclose as little as possible to the Chinese entity and thoroughly protect what you disclose.
 If the Chinese side continues to seek access to your technology, consider carefully why it is making such requests.
 A normal investor does not need such information.
 If the Chinese side is asking you for more than a normal investor would ask, you have to ask why.
 The answer will almost certainly be that the Chinese company wants access to the intellectual property underlying your technology and it wants that for its own use.

-In this situation, if the Chinese side complains or says something like “Don’t you trust us?
-We’re your partner.”
-This is sure sign of trouble.
-If the Chinese side requests access to your proprietary technical information, you have to ask: why are they making such a request?
+If the Chinese side complains by saying something like “Don’t you trust us?
+We’re your partner”, this is sure sign of trouble.
+If the Chinese side requests access to your proprietary technical information, you have to wonder why they are making such a request?
 The real reason is seldom what you will want to hear.